titipata/language-variability-neuro/README.md

 ## Data Availability

-In process of making agreement with [SfN](https://www.sfn.org/), hopefully will be soon available.
+The data is license under [SfN agreement](https://www.sfn.org/) which can be used for research purpose only.
+See `data` folder to see how to download the dataset.
-The data will contains ~ 60k shuffle SfN abstracts 2013 - 2017 with corresponding subtopic/topic/theme annotated by SfN.
+The data contains roughly 60k shuffle SfN abstracts from year 2013 to 2017 with corresponding subtopic/topic/theme annotated by SfN.

 ## Dependencies